mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=6sUwRiIncKU , a conversation with a lot of information, and also quite exciting

-https://www.youtube.com/watch?v=y8OI53Xylfo , talk of CEO of Nvida
+https://www.youtube.com/watch?v=y8OI53Xylfo , talk of CEO of Nvidia

 ## 2023-11